 Universal CPA Review primarily relies on three methods to get you ready for the CPA Exam.

 The Universal CPA Review study guides are basically a series of eBooks that you can read from your online course dashboard.
 They systematically review the CPA Exam content and are mapped to the AICPA blueprints.
-As you read through the study guide, you can take notes in an attached notepad right from the dashboard.
+You can take notes in an attached notepad right from the dashboard as you read through the study guide.

 The study guides are much easier to read than traditional textbooks.
 Firstly, they use fun colors and graphics to organize information and highlight important formulas.
 And although that might not sound like a big deal, the light-hearted feel is refreshing.
 After all, if you’re going to spend hundreds of hours studying for the CPA Exam, why not have a little fun?
 Plus, the study guides are concise and brief.